 Nan is a First Vice President – Wealth Management and Senior Financial Advisor with Merrill Lynch.
 She is deeply committed to the community and serves as active member, and past president of Denver Mile High Rotary, member of the Foundation Board of Bonfils Blood Center, and Tocqueville Society member of Mile High United Way.

 Jim Roddy graduated from the University of Virginia with a B.S. in Commerce in 1982.
 He has worked at KPMG, U.S. Bank, and Piper Jaffray before starting Bear Creek Asset Management in 2005.
 At Piper Jaffray, he was the national head of institutional fixed income sales.
-Bear Creek Asset Management at December 31, 2012 had $8.5 billion in assets under management.
-Jim currently serves on the advisory board of the McIntire School of Commerce at the University of Virginia.
-He is also chairman of the Colorado selection committee for the Jefferson Scholars at the University of Virginia.
-In the past he has served on the Foundation Board of Children’s Hospital Colorado.
+In the past he has served on the Foundation Board of Children’s Hospital Colorado and the advisory board of the McIntire School of Commerce at the University of Virginia.